 However, it’s important to note that the U.S. Food and Drug Administration has not approved any health claims for probiotics.
 Scientists are still studying the effects of probiotics and how they may help fight off certain harmful bacteria.

-“There are billions of bacteria inside the colon,” said Dr. Satish Rao, Director of the Augusta University Digestive Health Center.
+“There are billions of bacteria inside the colon,” said Dr. Satish Rao, gastroenterologist at the Augusta University Digestive Health Center.
 “It is believed that an imbalance in these bacteria may cause gastrointestinal symptoms and diseases, but probiotics may help to restore this balance.
 The great thing is that most people who use probiotics experience zero side effects or have very mild gastrointestinal issues such as gas.
 However, those who are pregnant, nursing or have underlying health concerns should consult their health care provider about any new supplements or complementary health approaches.”